-On January 28, 2021 we entered into a Stock Purchase Agreement, or the Purchase Agreement, with certain institutional and accredited investors.
+On January 28, 2021, we entered into a Stock Purchase Agreement, or the Purchase Agreement, with certain institutional and accredited investors (the "February 2021 Financing").
 Pursuant to the Purchase Agreement, we sold an aggregate of 35,573 shares of Series X Preferred Stock on the February 1, 2021 closing date for gross proceeds of approximately \$110.0 million, and net proceeds of \$104.3 million.